-- In diskman's File System Management Menu, select the Make a File System operation. - In sysadm, select File System -> Local Filesys -> Create. - Execute the mkfs(1M) command at the shell prompt.
+• In diskman's File System Management Menu, select the Make a File System operation.

+- In sysadm, select File System -> Local Filesys -> Create. - Execute the mkfs(1M) command at the shell prompt.

 The diskman and sysadm operations for creating file systems simply call the mkfs command.
 All of the three methods let you specify additional mkfs options to tailor the various file system components to fit your needs.
-A later section discusses some mkfs options in more detail.
+A later section discusses some mkfs options in more detail. sysadm's Create operation also adds the file system to /etc/fstab and mounts the file system, as described in the next section.